 Here is what I suggest:

 If you have a lot of debt then the best thing to do is to put it towards that.
 Large amounts can really move the needle on your debt repayment plan and will lower your overall interest paid pretty significantly.
 Put it all towards one of your bills.
-You can put it towards the debt with the highest-interest rate or you can follow the Snowball Plan and put towards the smallest debt you have.
+You can put it towards the debt with the highest-interest rate or you can follow the Snowball Plan (part of Dave Ramsey’s Baby Steps) and put towards the smallest debt you have.
 But whichever debt you decided to pay off- put it there!
 Even if you are not in a strict paying off debt mode- paying off debt is one of the best ways to free up money and reach financial security and freedom.

 If you don’t have any debt (good for you!) then you have some options (isn’t it great to have choices!?)